Offered The Job? Here’s How to Properly Respond to a Job Offer By Email

-If you are accepting, use the email to push forward the process of starting the position.
+If you are accepting a job offer by email, use the email to push forward the process of starting the position.
 If declining, make sure to stay polite and professional.
 Also, include a reason if you feel giving that information is appropriate.

 Receiving a job offer can be exciting.
-But that doesn’t mean you should gush in your email.
-Keep a cool head and don’t get overly casual in your response.
+But that doesn’t mean you should gush in your accepting job offer email.
+Keep a cool head and don’t get overly casual.

 Your email should include a few key elements: